 A common mistake is to use a national code for another country’s shipment.
 Remember, only the first 6 digits are universal.
 Beyond that, countries add their own digits.

-- For example, a US 10-digit HTS code might not be valid on an EU import declaration.
+• For example, a US 10-digit HTS code is likely to be invalid for an EU import declaration.

-- So, know your target country’s requirements.
-Use only the 6-digit HS code for general reference, then find the correct additional digits for the extended code to identify the specific country’s tariff schedule.
+• So, know your target country’s requirements.
+Use HS 6-digit codes for general reference, then find the correct national (or regional) tariff to identify the specific country’s code at origin and destination when declaring your goods to customs.

 Choosing ‘cheaper’ codes

-Some importers might intentionally choose a code with a lower duty rate or a broad ‘parts’ code to simplify things, even if it’s inaccurate.
+Some importers might intentionally choose a code with a lower duty rate – or a broad ‘parts’ code, or a residual “other” code – to simplify things, even if it’s inaccurate.
 This is risky as customs can detect mismatches.

-- If you underpaid duties by using the wrong code, you’ll be liable for the difference, possible fines, and even face confiscation of goods until issues are resolved.
+• If you underpay duties by using a wrong code, you’ll be liable for the difference, possible fines, and even face confiscation of goods until issues are resolved.

 Failing to exercise reasonable care

-Many regions (like the US) put the onus on the importer to ensure proper HS classification.
+Many regions (like the US) put the onus on the importer to ensure proper commodity classification.
 Relying on customs brokers without providing product details can lead to errors.

-- Work closely with your logistics partners.
-Give them accurate product specifications and double-check the codes they assign.
-Implement internal controls, maintain a database of your products and their HS codes, and periodically audit them for accuracy.
+• Work closely with your logistics partners.
+Give them accurate product specifications and make sure they have the required expertise to correctly classify your products if you rely on them to do that for you.
+Implement internal controls, maintain a database of your products and their HS codes, own your data, and periodically audit your commodity codes for accuracy.

-- If you’re the exporter, educate your overseas buyers or importers about the correct codes to use on their import paperwork.
+• If you’re an exporter, educate your overseas buyers or importers about the correct codes to use for their import paperwork.

-- Always check the notes.
-For example, if classifying a food preparation, the notes might tell you it belongs in a different chapter despite the name.
+• Always check the legal notes.
+For example, when classifying a food preparation, the notes may indicate that it belongs in a different chapter than expected – based on specific rules that aren’t always obvious from the product name or common sense alone.

 How to choose the right HS code for shipping?

-Finding the correct Harmonized System (HS) code is crucial for accurate customs clearance and compliance.
-Here are some methods to identify the correct HS code for your products:
+Finding the correct commodity code is crucial for optimised customs clearance and compliance.
+Here are some sources to help you identify the correct HS code for your products:

-- Online classification databases: Use tools like the WCO Harmonized System webpage to find the correct HS codes by product name, description, or category.
+• Online classification databases: Use tools like the WCO Harmonized System Trade Tools to find the correct HS codes by product name, description, or category.

-Tip: If your item is difficult to classify, consult databases like the US CBP’s CROSS (Customs Rulings Online Search System), which has binding rulings on how products are classified.
+Tip: Consult databases like the US CBP’s CROSS (Customs Rulings Online Search System), which has binding rulings on individual products classified by the customs administration.
 These can guide you to the correct code by identifying how customs interpret similar products.

 🌍Region